Minneapolis City Council members, police chief clash over plan for outside police help

 While the details of the contracts are still being negotiated, Arradondo said he imagines the extra officers would be available to help answer 911 calls or work on special teams formed to help combat violence in hot spots.

-The extra officers have the same arrest and investigatory powers that Minneapolis police hold.
+The extra officers have the same arrest and investigatory powers as Minneapolis police.
 They would still be subject to their home departments' policies, and the other agencies would likely maintain liability for them, the chief said.

-The city has used these teams in the past, including in the summer of 2014, when they were brought in to help on the North Side during a wave of violent crime.
+The city has used these teams in the past, including in the summer of 2014, when they were brought in to help on the North Side during a violent crime wave.
 Typically, Arradondo can work with the city attorney's office to enter these types of mutual-aid agreements himself.

 This request, though, requires additional money from the city's contingency fund, and that requires council approval.
 Frey asked the council to sign off on the additional funding after he spoke with Arradondo about ways to offset the loss of officers.